galaxyproject/video-lectures/src/How-to.md

 # Document Structure { .slide_only}
 ```

 :::::{ .spoken .document}
-You do not need to insert a line to separate slides in pandoc markdown.
-The change of is done at each top level header.
-This permit to  not have random lines appearing in the hands-on  document.
+Contrary to other conversion tools, you do not need to insert a line to separate slides in pandoc markdown.
+The change of slide is done at each top level header.
+This permits to  not have random lines appearing in the hands-on  document.
 If you wish to continue display a title across several slides, use the slide only tag to hide the additional titles in the main HTML document.
+You can also use the same tag on the main slide title to silence the whole slide.
 :::::::::